 (c) Any amount of benefit paid to the company’s promoters,

 (b) The amount of the preliminary expenses and details of who will meet them.

 Last but not least, if you commenced trading without the trading certificate your PLC could face severe consequences.
 For instance, If the company entered into a transaction before obtaining the trading certificate, the directors will be jointly and severally liable to indemnify the other parties to the transaction for any loss.
 Furthermore, both the company and its officers will be liable to a fine.

-above all, the court can also wind up PLC if fails to get trading certificate within one year of incorporation. the law governed this event is S-122 Insolvency Act 1986.
+above all, the court can also wind up PLC if fails to get the trading certificate within one year of incorporation.
+The law governs this event is S-122 Insolvency Act 1986.

-Public limited company must submit audited company accounts with Companies House.
-For this reason, PLC must hire an qualified auditor to audit the company accounts.
+A Public limited company must submit audited company accounts with Companies House.
+For this reason, PLC must hire a qualified auditor to audit the company accounts.
 The role of an auditor to examine your company accounts and express their opinion if your accounts give a true and fair view.

-On the other hand, private company classified as small company can opt to prepare audit exemption accounts.
-In other words, Companies House wold accept non audited company accounts if they are small company.
+On the other hand, private company classified as a small company can opt to prepare audit exemption accounts.
+In other words, Companies House wold accept non-audited company accounts if they are small company.

 In summary, knowing the difference between public limited company and private limited company legal administration would help you to decide which type of incorporation is suitable for your business.